Stateside Puerto Ricans: Religion

 The vast majority of Puerto Ricans in the United States are adherents of Christianity.
-Though, Catholics are the largest in number, there are also significant numbers of followers of numerous Protestant denominations.
-Protestants make up a larger proportion of the Stateside Puerto Rican population then they do of the population of Puerto Rico.
+Catholics are the largest in number, and there are also significant numbers of followers of numerous Protestant denominations.
+Protestants make up a larger proportion of the Stateside Puerto Rican population than they do of the population of Puerto Rico.
 Some Puerto Rican Catholics also cohesively practice Santería, a Yoruba-Catholic syncretic mix.
 Smaller portions of the population are non-religious.
 A very small number of assimilated stateside Puerto Ricans practice other religions, particularly in the inner city neighborhoods of Philadelphia and New York.

 Sports

-The most popular sports among stateside Puerto Ricans are Baseball and Boxing, with sports like American football and Basketball also having a strong following.
-Roberto Clemente and Hector Camacho are some Puerto Rican sports legends.
+The most popular sports among stateside Puerto Ricans are baseball and boxing, with sports like American football and basketball also having a strong following.
+Roberto Clemente and Hector Camacho are popular Puerto Rican athletes.
 Some stateside Puerto Ricans who recently emerged as pro athletes include Carmelo Anthony and Victor Cruz.

 Music

 Salsa, Reggaeton, Bachata, Merengue, Latin Pop and Latin Trap are the most popular music genres amongst many Stateside Puerto Ricans.
-However much older Puerto Ricans who were raised on the stateside since childhood, instead of coming at a later age usually prefer Latin Freestyle and/or Hip-Hop, usually that of the 1980s and 1990s.
+Much older Puerto Ricans who were raised on the stateside since childhood, instead of coming at a later age usually prefer Latin Freestyle and/or Hip-hop, usually that of the 1980s and 1990s.
 Other musical genres such as Pop, Rock, Hip-Hop, R&B, Reggae, Dance, House, Techno, Bolero, Ballads, and Heavy Metal are popular within many Puerto Ricans who mainly use English as their first language.
 Bomba, Plena, and Jibaro also have a big music population and community amongst many Stateside Puerto Ricans and can mostly be played during celebrations, especially during Christmas.
 New York Puerto Ricans helped form many genres including Boogaloo and Salsa in the 1960s and 1970s and Hip Hop, Latin house and Latin Freestyle in the 1980s, usually with the help of other ethnic groups.
 Some stateside Puerto Ricans who emerged as popular musicians include Marc Anthony, Jennifer Lopez and Big Pun.

 Intermarriage

-Puerto Ricans have a 38.5% intermarriage rate, the highest amongst Latino groups in the United States.
-Puerto Rican intermarriage and procreation rates are highest with Dominican Americans, another Caribbean Latino group with very similar culture, high US population numbers, and that usually live in the same neighborhoods.
-There are also relatively high rates with other groups such as African Americans, Jewish Americans, Italian Americans, Mexican Americans, Cuban Americans, Trinidadian Americans, Haitian Americans and Jamaican Americans.
+Puerto Ricans have a 38.5% intermarriage rate, the highest amongst Hispanic groups in the United States.
+Puerto Rican intermarriage and procreation rates are highest with Dominican Americans, another Caribbean Hispanic group with very similar culture, high US population numbers, and that usually live in the same neighborhoods.
+There are also relatively high rates with other groups such as African Americans, Jewish Americans, Italian Americans, Mexican Americans, Cuban Americans, Trinidadian Americans, Haitian Americans, British Americans, Jamaican Americans and Irish Americans.